salmanee/Librarian/README.md

 ./scripts/Bin2Bin_Score_Calculator/run_bin_sim.sh
 ```

-Exampples of what the output will look like when running each of the above commands are provided under `output_examples'
+Examples of what the output will look like when running each of the above commands are provided under `output_examples'

 ## Evaluation Results: ##